rvss-australia/RVSS/Robotic_Vision/README.md

 * [Homogeneous coordinates](https://robotacademy.net.au/lesson/homogeneous-coordinates-recap/) (5 mins)
 * [Position, orientation & pose in 3D space](https://robotacademy.net.au/masterclass/3d-geometry/) (multiple lessons, 60 mins total)

-Code examples in these videos are done with MATLAB, but underneath each video is a code tab with versions of the code that appear in the video translated for different languages and toolboxes.
+Code examples in these videos are done with MATLAB, but underneath each video is a code tab, and below that is a tab that allows you to select a
+"translation" of the code used in the video to different languages and toolboxes.

 <img src="readme-pix/academy.png" alt="language options for Robot Academy videos" width="400" />